ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/kmms/kmms.md

 1. Lenders are more likely to lend within regulatory peer groups.
     - Borrowers are 24% more likely to obtain a loan from a bank that lends to their regulatory peers than from other active banks in the market.
-2. When banks do lend to regulatory peers, they require lower interest spreads (7.23% lower spread), also more favorable non-price terms (evidence of specialization)
+2. When banks do lend to regulatory peers, they require lower interest spreads, also more favorable non-price terms (evidence of specialization).

 # Contribution: Regulatory Uncertainty and Bank Specialization